Roberto Pettinato: Television career

 After Prodan's death and the band's dissolution, he started working in television together with Gerardo Sofovich, co-hosting La noche del Domingo in the early 1990s.
 Later on, he gained popularity by hosting Duro de acostar on Telefe, a midnight talk show modeled after David Letterman's.
 In the mid-1990s, he attained cult status by co-hosting post-midnight sports and showbiz show Orsai (a deformation of the football term off-side) with Gonzalo Bonadeo on one of Argentina's many sports cable channels.

 As an actor, he took part in Primicias, a television series produced by Pol-Ka and broadcast by Canal 13.

 He also hosted TV programs Mira quien canta, Todos al diván, Petti en vivo (Canal 9), Un aplauso para el asador (Canal 13), and the ironic Indomables (América TV) and Duro de Domar.

-In March, of 2009 he began Un Mundo Perfecto, a late-night talk show on (América TV).
+In March 2009 he began Un Mundo Perfecto, a late-night talk show on (América TV).

 Following the unexpected ending of Indomables due to a conflict between the production company PPT and América TV, the production renamed and moved the program to Canal 13, where Pettinato (as of October 2006) hosts Duro de Domar.

 He has hosted since 2004 an FM radio morning show called El Show de la Noticia.
 He was absent from the program for over one week after a fire in his son's (Felipe Pettinato) apartment where Melchor Rodrigo, a neurologist, had died.